grapa-dev/grapa/docs-src/docs/use_cases/cryptography.md

 - **aws-arm64**: AWS Graviton
 - **aws-amd64**: AWS x86_64

-> **Note:** All platforms are supported through the universal development kit (`grapa-0.1.53.zip`) which contains libraries and headers for all platforms in a single package.
+> **Note:** All platforms are supported through platform-specific packages with a universal installer that automatically detects your platform and downloads the appropriate package.

 ### Regression Testing Procedures